Gmod4phun/PetriNetParser/README.md

 -

 - Calculates the Input, Output and Incidence matrices
-- Calculates the Reachability Graph
+- Calculates the Reachability Graph (if possible)